 It works by redirecting networking traffic through Akamai's scrubbing centres by making a simple border gateway protocol (BGP) route advertisement change.

 Traffic is routed through the closest available scrubbing centre, and proactive mitigation controls are architected to drop attacks instantly.

 Akamai SOC experts analyse the remaining DDoS traffic to quickly and efficiently apply the most appropriate mitigation for every attack vector.

-Clean traffic is then forwarded to a business’ applications and data centres, and outbound traffic is returned directly to users.
+Clean traffic is then forwarded to a business' applications and data centers, and outbound traffic is returned directly to users.

 Akamai offers two deployment options: ‘always-on' to mitigate malicious traffic at all times, and ‘on-demand' which allows businesses to redirect traffic when they are under attack.